TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 * Know how to store a value into a variable

 ## Assessment
-* Worksheet with predictions and results
+* [Worksheet] with predictions, results, and completed programs

 ##Materials/Preparation
 * [Do Now] - Project on screen